Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### Accessing parts of a webpage

-CSS selectors work the way you expect but save those references to be efficient!

-_YUI3_ uses [CSS][3] selectors to access parts of the webpage.
-This typically is by indentifing an element via an _id_ or _class_ attribute.
+CSS selectors allow you easily target elements in a webpage. _YUI3_ like most modern browser libraries allows you to access elements in a webpage using [CSS][3] selectors.
+This typically is by indentifying an element via an _id_ or _class_ attribute.
 You may also use CSS psuedo classes and element relationships to target a specific element in the page (e.g. the second _li_ contained in a _ul_ list).
-There is a cost to caculating where in the _DOM_ your element is so like _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more than once.
+There is a cost to caculating where in the _DOM_ your element is.
+The best practice in _YUI3_ like other libraries is you need to access the element more then once.
 This can be done by assigning the reference to a variable.
 Here's an example _script_ element showing the assignment and use of the saved elements.